-- 1. Morbidity & Mortality Conference Discussion should center on an evidence based discussion of quality improvement (PGY 1, 3, 5) - 2.
-Residents shall keep logs of their cases and track their operative proficiency as gauged by whether they assisted or were the surgeon junior or senior or teaching assistant (PGY 1, 3, 5) - 3.
-Residents shall distribute operative cards to attendings with whom they have performed cases so that they can be filled out and placed into said resident's Clinical Competency Committee (CCC) folder (PGY 1, 3, 5) - 4.
-Residents shall review their specific Quality in Training Initiative (QITI) data quarterly (PGY 1, 3, 5)

-- 5. Residents shall familiarize themselves with evidence based guidelines related to disease prevention, patient safety and quality (SCIP measures, DVT prophylaxis guidelines, screening colonoscopy guidelines, etc) as well as hospital specific matters related to safety and quality (NSQIP data, QITI data, pharmacy formularies for hospital acquired infections, isolation precaution measures) (PGY 1, 3, 5) - 6.
-Chief Residents are asked to give one medical student didactic lecture each block (PGY5)
+- 1. Morbidity & Mortality Conference Discussion should center on an evidence based discussion of quality improvement (PGY 1, 4, 5) - 2.
+Residents shall keep logs of their cases and track their operative proficiency as gauged by whether they assisted or were the surgeon junior or senior or teaching assistant (PGY 1, 4, 5) - 3.
+Residents shall distribute operative cards to attendings with whom they have performed cases so that they can be filled out and placed into said resident's Clinical Competency Committee (CCC) folder (PGY 1, 4, 5) - 4.
+Residents shall familiarize themselves with evidence based guidelines related to disease prevention, patient safety and quality (SCIP measures, DVT prophylaxis guidelines, screening colonoscopy guidelines, etc) as well as hospital specific matters related to safety and quality (NSQIP data, QITI data, pharmacy formularies for hospital acquired infections, isolation precaution measures) (PGY 1, 4, 5)